 Early backers on IndieGoGo will receive Pilot in May 2017.
 Current pre-orders, sold on our website will ship late summer 2017.

 Pilot includes a second earpiece (such as for wireless music streaming), a battery charger (for additional charges on the go) and an accompanying app that toggles between languages.

-We are rst introducing latin/romance languages this summer (English, Spanish, French, Italian, Portuguese), however additional languages will be released next fall, including Germanic, Hindi, Hebrew, Arabic, Slavic and East Asian.
+We are first introducing latin/romance languages (French, Italian, Portuguese, Spanish, along with English) and will begin adding additional languages this fall, including Germanic, Hindi, Hebrew, Arabic, Slavic and East Asian.

 No. This first generation does not translate everything happening around you.
 It only translates with people who also have the Pilot earpiece.
 Future generations will be developed to translate everything around you.

-If someone does not have an earpiece, they can use the smartphone app which is included.
-Also, the app can be used on speakerphone for conferences.
+If someone does not wish to wear the second earpiece, you can use the smartphone app which is included as the app can be used on speaker mode.

-Currently the translation only takes a couple of seconds of delay, but we are working very hard to get this lag shorter and we will release updates to the app with every improvement.
+Currently the translation only takes a couple of seconds of delay however, we are working very hard to get this lag shorter and we will release updates of the app with every improvement.

 No, machine translation is not perfect and it will make mistakes sometimes, but the more people use it the better the translation engine becomes.

-We are developing an online version so that you can use it while traveling overseas without a data connection, but it will not be released in the first version of pilot.
+We are also developing an offline version so that you can use it while traveling overseas without a data connection, but it will not be released in the first version of Pilot.

 Every language has various dialects and the earpiece is designed to translate common dialects, although thick accents could disrupt this and cause improper translations.